weaviate/weaviate-gorilla/docs/gfl-create.md

 ### Clustering-based Deduplication

 Cluster generated samples with vector embeddings.
 Deduplicate if distance between vectors is less than a threshold, t.

+Thinking with this that there is something to exploring a particular region of the generated space.
+I.e. there is a cluster with 5 unique objects -- generate more like these.

 # Creating from a previous Collection (Create Checkpointing)